Using Humor in Children’s Learning Apps for Effective Learning

-You can register here and start creating engaging apps with humor to make your students learn effectively.
+You can register here and start creating laughter in the classroom and foster your students learn effectively.

 To conclude, we are “taking kids’ humor seriously“³, therefore we have created “humor rich environment”³ in learning apps.
 You can download two samples of anagrams and math learning apps.
 Register here for your free account and click on the picture below.